fabric-testbed/mf-data-import-containers/README.md

-# Measurement Framework Data Import Service
+# Measurement Framework Data Import Containers

+## How to use this Git Repository

+This repository is split into 2 parts.
+The ELK and Prometheus/Grafana docker-compose apps.

+## Measurement Framework Data Import / Export service overview

 MFLib uses Prometheus and ELK to gather metrics and logs.
 It then uses Grafana and Kibana to visualize the gathered metrics and logs.